datawire/edgey-corp-java/README.md

 ## Fast Debugging with Telepresence

-Next, stop the node process running in the terminal and open the data-processing-service-java/src/main/java/io/getambasador/dataprocessingservicejava/rest/DataProcessingController.java file in your favourite IDE.
+Next, stop the java process running in the terminal and open the data-processing-service-java/src/main/java/io/getambasador/dataprocessingservicejava/rest/DataProcessingController.java file in your favourite IDE.
 Here we'll use Visual Studio code

 ```
 (ctrl-c on java process)